leocadiotine/Dvorany/README.md

 ![Dvorany](https://dl.dropboxusercontent.com/u/5135185/blog/Dvorany.JPG)

-Arduino-powered box that enables the use of a Dvorak keyboard on any computer.
+Arduino-powered box that enables the use of the Dvorak keyboard layout on any computer.

 ##Purpose
 If you use Dvorak as your keyboard layout, it's always a pain to use someone else's computer.
 Trying to type on a QWERTY keyboard not only makes you look like a fool, but is also annoying and terribly slow.